Sheldon Clark

-Sheldon Clark (August 29, 1876 - August 15, 1952) was Commodore of the Chicago Yacht Club (for which he held "Membership #1"), civic leader, and chairman of the Sinclair Refining Company.
-A lifelong yachtsman, he sailed in the America's Cup races with Sir Thomas Lipton and in many Chicago-to-Mackinac races.
-He was a judge in the Long Count Fight at Soldier Field in Chicago in 1927.
+Sheldon Clark (August 29, 1876 - August 15, 1952) was a noted business, civic, and sports leader.
+He was chairman of the board of the Sinclair Refining Company and Commodore of the Chicago Yacht Club (for which he held "Membership #1").
+A lifelong yachtsman, he sailed in the America's Cup races with Sir Thomas Lipton and in many Chicago-to-Mackinac races, aboard his yacht, Rainbow.